 Similar to the Mariscal Mine, the skeleton of the Aldridge Sawmill represents a once-thriving industry stalwart that was abandoned and left to decay decades ago.

 A devastating fire razed the mill’s original wooden structures in 1911, which were then replaced with reinforced concrete structures, the remains of which are still visible on the site.
-Just two years after the blaze, the town’s population reached its peak of approximately 1,500 residents.
+Just two years after the blaze, the town’s population reached its peak of approximately 1,500 residents, a far cry above the homage to abandoned places in Texas that it is today.

 Four crumbling concrete structures remain on the land, along with the pond that provided water to the mill’s massive boilers.
 Curious visitors can reach the site on foot via a 2.5-mile trail that starts at Boykin Springs Recreation Area or take Highway 63 from Zavalla to a right turn on County Road 32, followed by another right on County Road 34, which leads to the gated entrance to Aldridge Sawmill.